pypi/warehouse/docs/api-reference/feeds.rst

 Package Releases Feed
 ---------------------

-Available at https://pypi.org/rss/<packagename>/ for each package, this feed provides the latest releases for the given project on PyPI, including the project name and description, release version, and a link to the release page.
+Available at https://pypi.org/rss/project/<project>/releases.xml for each project, this feed provides the latest releases for the given project on PyPI, including the package name and description, release version, and a link to the release page.

 Project and release activity details